obz3nn/MYWAD/README.md

 # MYWAD
 My two maps i made for Doom 2.
-I didnt' bother making a exit, so use IDCLEV02 for Map02.
+I didn't bother making a exit, so use IDCLEV02 for Map02.